 Does Personalization Work?

 When it comes to social media marketing for lawyers, the bottom line is finding what works.
 Does personalization work?
-Referencing Megan’s article on Lawyerist.com, some lawyers who took this approach reported at TBD Law that their goal was to connect to their potential clients.
+Referencing Megan’s article from Lawyerist.com, some lawyers who took this approach reported at TBD Law that their goal was to connect to their potential clients.
 One lawyer in St. Louis reported that he was hired by a potential client because of mentioning on his law firm bio that he goes camping with his family and is a volunteer.

 Create the Connection